andimeier/timetracker/README.md

 General information
 ===================

+Timetracker is an online utility for tracking (record) hours you spent working on projects.
+It is supposed to be a helper utility for freelancers.
+Basic features are:

+* record begin of work, end of work, work description
+* report recorded work by multiple criteria
+* keep track of invoices by assigning specific work records to invoices and track the payment

 The timetracker application consists of a Javascript frontend (running in the browser) communicating via JSON REST API with the backend (a node.js server application running on the server).

+Application status: work in progress, far from stable

 Frontend
 ========